Icelandic summer is calling you for an adventure. | Check this out!

 view of Katla volcano in Iceland

-The robust Katla is a stratovolcano, which basically means it is a glacier volcano or a volcano found under a glacier.
-The last eruption was in the year 1918 causing colossal flooding which increased the land by two kilometers (1,2 mi) to the sea but the sea has since then worn much of the increase away.
+The robust Katla is a stratovolcano, just like Eyjafjallajökull.
+The last eruption was in the year 1918 causing colossal flooding which increased the land by two kilometers (1,2 mi)., The sea has since worn much of the new land away.

-Katla is located in an outlet glacier from the amazing Mýrdalsjökull glacier named Kötlujökull after the massive volcano.
-In recent years the area around Katla has been used to film Hollywood movies such as Rogue One: A Star Wars Story as the area has an incredibly stellar look to it, often described as moon-like.
+Katla is located in an outlet glacier from the amazing Mýrdalsjökull Glacier named Kötlujökull after the massive volcano.
+In recent years the area around Katla, the Hjörleifshöfði Cape, has been used to film Hollywood movies such as Rogue One: A Star Wars Story as the area has an incredibly stellar look to it, often described as moon-like.

-Many believe Katla will be the next volcano to go off but that might cause flooding down the south shore as the meltwater from a glacier most commonly increases at an alarming rate when a volcano starts to erupt right under the thick ice.
+Many believe Katla will be the next volcano to erupt, an event that may cause flooding down the south shore.
+The meltwater from a glacier most commonly increases at an alarming rate when a volcano starts to erupt right under the thick ice.

 Hekla Volcano

-The powerful and active Hekla volcano, which used to be nicknamed “the gateway to hell” was once the most famous volcano in Iceland.
-It still remains one of the best-known volcanoes in the world but was outshined by Eyjafjallajokull after its eruption in 2010.
+The powerful and active Hekla Volcano, which used to be nicknamed “the gateway to hell” was once the most famous volcano in Iceland.
+It remains one of the best-known volcanoes in the world but was outshined by Eyjafjallajökull after its eruption in 2010.

 The volcano has been active for thousands of years, the first recorded volcanic eruption in the year 1104 and the latest one in 2000.
-Hekla sits on a ridge with a four kilometers (2,4 mi) long crack along the top which is folklore tales made people believe that was a place to for lost souls to enter hell!
+Hekla sits on a ridge with a four-kilometer (2,4 mi) long crack along the top which, in folklore tales, was said to be a place for lost souls to enter hell!

 scenery of Hekla volcano in Iceland

-Some of the more famous shows and movies to be filmed at Eyajfjallajökull include
+Some of the more famous shows and movies to be filmed at Eyjafjallajökull include

 • The Secret Life of Walter Mitty (2013)